-In recent years, social science scholarship on public thinking about new technologies has undergone what is referred to as the "deliberative" turn, which emphasizes the need for social research into public thinking throughout the period of a technology's development.
-Deliberative work can be most useful in the early to mid-stages of development.
-Typically, small-group designs involve 10-15 carefully selected participants to reflect as fully as possible the full diversity of a region (e.g., from urban to rural or to specifically address Indigenous or resource-dependent communities).
-Each workshop generally lasts a minimum of 1 d but often runs over 2 or 3 d or more where needed.
+3.42.1 The Deliberative Turn: In recent years, social science scholarship on public thinking about new technologies has undergone what is referred to as the 'deliberative' turn, which emphasizes the need for social research into public thinking throughout the period of a technology's development.
+Deliberative work can be most useful in the early-to-mid stages of development.
+Typically, small group designs involve 10-15 carefully selected participants to reflect as fully as possible the full diversity of a region (e.g., from urban to rural or to specifically address Indigenous or resource-dependent communities).
+Each workshop generally lasts a minimum of one day but often runs over 2 or 3 days or more where needed.

-Deliberative methods emphasize communicative competence, mutual and high-quality conversation, and respect for difference across interpretive communities (Parkins and Mitchell, 2005).
-Motivated by political science theories of deliberative democracy - and greater public participation in policy decision-making (Dryzek, 2002; Fishkin, 1991) - newer research is expressly focused on "upstream" contexts.
+Deliberative methods emphasize communicative competence, mutual and high-quality conversation, and respect for difference across interpretive communities (Parkins and Mitchell 2005).
+Motivated by political science theories of deliberative democracy - and greater public participation in policy decision making (Dryzek 2002; Fishkin 1991) - newer research is expressly focused on 'upstream' contexts.
 By this we mean participatory and anticipatory (i.e., early) public engagement where policy development recognizes that scientific knowledge is but one of several ways through which people engage with their environments, in this case ocean-based contexts.
-Such methods accept that public thinking is value-based, and that environments are understood through interpretive logics that are also perceptual, cultural, ethical, and relational (Eden, 1996; Borth and Nicholson, 2021).
+Such methods accept that public thinking is value-based, and that environments are understood through interpretive logics that are also perceptual, cultural, ethical, and relational (Eden 1996; Borth and Nicholson 2021).

-When technologies are new and novel, as is the case for all forms of CDR, designs that "open up" conversation are a priority (Stirling, 2008), where such an opening refers to research practices that expand the diversity of perspectives included and the creativity and ingenuity by which bidirectional exchange and learning occur.
-Quality of research is regarded as "high" when diversity of stakeholders is evident (especially locally interested parties, and under-served or vulnerable communities, but not developers per se), many media are used for articulating ideas (e.g., written, verbal, visual), and when accessibility and non-coercive qualities in informational materials are ensured.
+When technologies are new and novel, as is the case for all forms of CDR, designs that 'open up' conversation are a priority (Stirling 2008), where such opening refers to research practices that expand the diversity of perspectives included and the creativity and ingenuity by which bidirectional exchange and learning occurs.
+Quality of research is regarded as 'high' when diversity of stakeholders is evident (especially locally interested parties, and under-served or vulnerable communities, but not developers per se), many media are used for articulating ideas (e.g., written, verbal, visual), and when accessibility and non-coercive qualities in informational materials is ensured.
 Sessions are typically recorded for use in thematic data analysis once workshops are complete.
-Results might include summative pro or con positions on a new technology, but more typically they involve a characterization of the following: the research questions or addressing of unknowns that people most seek; the conditions under which proceeding might be deemed most
+Results might include summative pro or con positions on a new technology, but more typically they involve a characterization of: the research questions or addressing of unknowns that people most seek; the conditions under which proceeding might be deemed most viable (e.g., use of citizen oversight, or concurrent gains across renewable deployment); and elaborated details as to the social logics used to comprehend OAE research (as necessary, urgent, unwise, etc.).
+The spectrum of methods is itself spread across a continuum of those more highly analytic and decision centric through to those more deliberative, though attention to both is crucial (Renn 1999; Renn 2004; Renn 2015).